blkpvnthr/JHUAPL-Python-Programming_II/README.md

 - You'll gain experience with real-world code validation techniques, including JSON schema checks and secure programming approaches.
 - This course aligns with APL’s mission to empower interns through technical excellence and innovation.

----

-**Let’s build something meaningful together — one line of code at a time.**